-218 TSV format, and analyzed in R. The UVP provided estimates of abundances of particles in different sizeunderestimated and so we only consider particles $\geq 102 \ \mu m$ in this analysis.
-The instrument can in
+218 TSV format, and analyzed in R. The UVP provided estimates of abundances of particles in different size-

-219 bins, as well as information about the volumes over which those particle numbers had been calculated.

-- 220 Particles were categorized into bins starting at 102-128 μm in size, with the width of each particle size bin - 1.26 times larger than the previous bin.
-We observed particles in 26 distinct size bins, with the largest, - 222 mostly empty, bin covering particles from 26-32 mm. - 223 The instrument is capable of observing smaller particles (down to $60 \ \mu m$), but these tend to be scarce enough to be not detected.
+- 219 bins, as well as information about the volumes over which those particle numbers had been calculated. - 220 Particles were categorized into bins starting at 102-128 μm in size, with the width of each particle size bin - 1.26 times larger than the previous bin.
+We observed particles in 26 distinct size bins, with largest, mostly - empty, bin covering particles from 26-32 mm. - 223 The instrument is capable of observing smaller particles (down to $60 \mu m$), but these tend to be underestimated and so we only consider particles $\geq 102 \ \mu m$ in this analysis.
+The instrument can in principle also measure larger particles (up to the field of view of the camera), though these tend to be scarce enough to be not detected.
 In this paper, we do not have an upper size cut-off for our analysis and